sangtvo/Seattle-PD-Funding-Eligibility/README.md

 Modeling
 ---
 A linear regression model is created by using Microsoft Excel Data Analysis Toolpak.
-The model provides a population regression parameter where the slope is β<sub>1</sub> = 1.491 and a y-intercept of β0 = 21.914.
-The linear regression model also displays an upward trend and indicates that the number of incidents in a specific district closely relate to the numbers of officers responding to the scene
+The model provides a population regression parameter where the slope is β<sub>1</sub> = 1.491 and a y-intercept of β<sub>0</sub> = 21.914.
+The linear regression model displays an upward trend and indicates that the number of incidents in a specific district are closely related to the numbers of officers responding to the scene.
+However, there are two outliers that is skewing the regression line, (1,1) and (125,165) which may show that it is not necessarily the best fit.

+By calculating R2 for the model with and without outliers, we can see how much variability of the response data around its mean.
+Ideally, the higher the R2, closer to 1, the better the model fits the data.
+However, there are some limitations with R2 and sometimes does not indicate whether a regression model is adequate.
+Therefore, we must also consider sum of absolute error (SAE) calculation as it shows how far the regression line is from the actual data points.
+The lower the SAE, the better the fit.

 Key Takeaways
 ---